The Maine Guide to Section 8 Housing

 Maine Waiting List for Section 8 Housing

+Waiting lists for Section 8 in Maine are common due to high demand.
 The length of Section 8 housing waiting lists can vary greatly across different areas in Maine.
-In some rural counties, there may be no waiting list at all.
-However, higher-demand areas such as Portland, Lewiston, and Bangor may have a waiting list for new applicants.
+For example, in some rural counties, there may be no waiting list at all.
+However, higher-demand areas such as Portland, Lewiston, and Bangor may have a long waiting list for new applicants.

 Is Emergency Housing Assistance Available in Maine?